salomaogabriel/volvo-congestion-tax-calculator/questions.md

 Should the single charge rule be applicable when the tax is equal to zero?
 This example is more related to the time between days.
 In case the single charge rule can be stackable, drivers could be driving while the tax is equal to zero.
 This way, they could keep driving for days, and only paying 18SEK.
+I realized that they would be spending more money time driving around than if they paid the tax but that's not the point.

+## Bonus Scenario Questions 3:

+Are these different tax rules completely different (like the single charge rule) or are they just different values for the "Hours and amounts for congestion tax" table?

+## Bonus Scenario Questions 4:

+Would the rules also be applicable to when the taxes aren't charged (Weekends, holidays, july)

+## Bonus Scenario Questions 4:

+Would the rules also be applicable to vehicles eg: Motorcycles in another city might be charged.